JanicaJensen/ecommerce_backend/README.md

 localhost:3001/api/tags/
 By adding the id numbers after the /, the user may also view specific products, tags or categories as well as update or delete them.

-video that demonstrates full usage: https://drive.google.com/file/d/1KL15dOgBL8GzHQNsiBTEjHg_OOjvS66W/view?usp=sharing
+Video that demonstrates full usage: https://drive.google.com/file/d/1KL15dOgBL8GzHQNsiBTEjHg_OOjvS66W/view?usp=sharing

+Second video about how to seed the database: https://drive.google.com/file/d/1lkKVZo51aX0ZDK_AjfWKATfM9gejKT5T/view?usp=sharing
 ![image of insomnia](/assets/watch%20the%20video%20for%20full%20functionality.png)

 ## Tests